Cats and Dogs Need Dentists, Too

 Pet Dental Awareness

-Pet owners can take advantage of dental cleaning specials offered by veterinary clinics during February’s Pet Dental Awareness Month and make pets’ mouths healthy and bright.
+Pet owners can also take advantage of dental cleaning specials offered by veterinary clinics during February’s Pet Dental Awareness Month and make pets’ mouths healthy and bright.

 Email this article to a friend or share it via your favorite social network.